Refine Neutrino Events Reconstruction with BEiT-3: ISeeCube

-\begin{itemize} \item Out-of-the-box: An encoder structure can be used by few lines of code.
-A lot of methods can be tested by adjusting the config. \item Only relay on few dependencies including $\texttt{torch}$, $\texttt{timm}$ and $\texttt{fairscale}$, while $\texttt{GraphNeT}$ relys on $\texttt{torch}$, $\texttt{torch-cluster}$, $\texttt{torch-scatter}$, $\texttt{torch-sparse}$ and $\texttt{torch-geometric}$. \item Relative Position Embedding (RPE) can be added by adjusting config.
-While in the $2^{\textrm{nd}}$ place solution, the layers for encoder have be rewritten. \item In Feed Forward Network (FFN), A sub\_LayerNorm (sub\_LN) is added to stabilize models with deeper layers.
-Also, the default activation function in FFN is now GELUs \citep{hendrycks2016gaussian} rather than ReLUs, which combines dropout zoneout and ReLUs to alleviate the vanishing gradient problem.
-Also, a dropout layer is added to alleviate the same problem. \end{itemize}
+\begin{itemize} \item Out-of-the-box: An encoder structure can be imported by few lines of code.
+A lot of methods can be tested by adjusting the config.
+For example, Relative Position Embedding (RPE).
+While in the $2^{\textrm{nd}}$ place solution, the layers for encoder have be rewritten.
+Specifically, besides \texttt{class Block} from BEiT v2, several new classes \texttt{Attention\_rel}, \texttt{Block\_rel}, \texttt{Rel\_ds} and \texttt{LocalBlock} have to be modified or introduced to apply Special Relativity bias. \footnote{Please refer to \url{https://github.com/DrHB/icecube-2nd-place/blob/main/src/models.py} and \url{https://github.com/microsoft/unilm/blob/master/beit2/modeling_finetune.py}.} \item Only rely on few dependencies including $\texttt{PyTorch}$, $\texttt{timm}$ and $\texttt{fairscale}$, while GNNs rely on $\texttt{PyTorch}$, $\texttt{PyTorch Cluster}$, $\texttt{PyTorch Scatter}$, $\texttt{PyTorch Sparse}$ and $\texttt{PyTorch Geometric}$. \item In Feed Forward Network (FFN), A sub\_LayerNorm (sub\_LN) is added to stabilize models with deeper layers.
+The default activation function in FFN is now GELUs \cite{hendrycks2016gaussian} rather than ReLUs, which combines dropout zoneout and ReLUs to alleviate the vanishing gradient problem.
+And a dropout layer is added to alleviate the same problem. \end{itemize}

-\textbf{Sinusoidal Position Embedding} is used in \citet{vaswani2017attention}, and has been widely used as a basic embedding method in baseline Transformer models.
+\textbf{Relative Position Embedding} (RPE) \cite{raffel2020exploring} is presented as a new method to learn the relative position information.
+In the $2^{\textrm{nd}}$ place solution, RPE is added by introducing Special Relativity bias and writing new layers and blocks with this bias.
+In $\texttt{TorchScale}$, RPE can be added easily by adjusting few parameters, though without Special Relativity bias.

-In ViT, \textbf{Class Token} is concatenated to the embedding of the picture to learn the position information.
+In ViT \cite{dosovitskiy2020image}, \textbf{Class Token} is concatenated to the embedding of the picture to learn the position information.
 In ISeeCube, Class Token is concatenated to the embedding of a neutrino event for the same purpose, to learn the position information of neutrino events.

-In ViT, \textbf{Relative Position Embedding} (RPE) \citep{raffel2020exploring} is presented as a new method to learn the relative position information.
-In the $2^{\textrm{nd}}$ place solution, RPE is added by introducing Special Relativity bias and building new layers and blocks with this bias.
-In $\texttt{torchscale}$, RPE can be added easily by adjusting few parameters, though without Special Relativity bias.

-The full structure of ISeeCube is presented in Fig. \ref{fig:fig1} (a).
-And the encoder part is as Fig. \ref{fig:fig1} (b) (Originally Fig. 2 (a) of \citet{wang2022foundation}).
-The biggest difference of BEiT-3 is that a sub-LayerNorm (sub-LN) is added to the structure and initialization strategy is used, for the purpose of stabilizing the structure of Transformer, and allowing it to scale to deeper size without pain.